 The Rising Leader Scholarship is named for Mary Stewart Hall, Ph.D., founding Director of the Master of Nonprofit Leadership Program at Seattle University.
 Dr. Hall had a distinguished record of leading philanthropic initiatives regionally and nationally.
 In the 1990’s she led the statewide initiative to identify the competencies needed for effective nonprofit leadership, which became the basis of the MNPL curriculum.

 Dr. Hall was known for identifying rising leaders, and encouraging them to join the Master of Nonprofit Leadership program at Seattle University so that they could accelerate their contributions to the sector.
 This scholarship honors her legacy by investing in students with outstanding potential.

 All complete applications will be reviewed by the selection committee.
-Candidates will be evaluated based on the award criteria.
-Candidates may be asked to meet with the selection committee for further consideration.
+Candidates will be evaluated based on the award criteria and may be asked to meet with the committee for further consideration.

 Mary Stewart Hall Rising Leader Scholarship award decisions will be made after admissions decisions.
 For applications submitted by March 15, 2021, we will notify applicants of scholarship decisions by April 15.
 For applications submitted after March 15, we will notify applicants of scholarship decisions made on a case-by-case basis depending on remaining funds.

 Students are strongly encouraged to explore other financial opportunities by contacting Seattle University’s Office of Student Financial Services at (206) 220-8020 or http://www.seattleu.edu/sfs/.